 If you do not want to give to the MyQ server universal access to users' shared folders, but instead want to provide each user with separate rights to access their shared folder from MyQ, you can enable the scanning users to enter the password to their LDAP domain account to access the shared folder there.

 To be able to access their shared folders, users should have the LDAP domain defined in MyQ.
 The information about the domain is taken either from the Authentication server setting on the user's properties panel in MyQ, or from the user's MyQ user name (if the name is in the form LDAPusername@domain.local).

-During the scanning, after the password is entered and submitted, MyQ takes the name of the user's domain (either from the Authentication server setting, or from the back part of the user name) and attempts to log on the user's account on this domain (either the whole user name, or its front part).
+Users can Connect to their folder by entering the password in their MyQ Web Interface, or by email after completing a scan to this destination. then MyQ takes the name of the user's domain (either from the Authentication server setting, or from the back part of the user name) and attempts to log on the user's account on this domain (either the whole user name, or its front part).
 If the password is correct, MyQ saves the scan in the shared folder; otherwise it displays the error message "Error while delivering a scan X/Y. Unable to write to the folder.".

 On the Destinations tab, set the User's storage destination type.
-In the Parameters section, select the Connect as: User doing the scan option and select the newly created password parameter in the drop-down.
+In the Parameters section, select Connect as: MyQ Print Server service option and Make the user doing the scan the owner of the file.

 Enabling users to select the output folder from a code book

 In this example, you can see how to enable users to select the scan destination folder from a predefined code book.
 For this example, we have already created and saved the Easy Scan action node, and we have created a code book named Folders, which has names of folders as its values.
 The next step is to add and set up a new Code Book type parameter and a new Folder destination type for the Easy Scan action.
 The parameter is then used as a part of the path to the folder.